ssinix/image-invert/README.md

 ### **Color Inversion Process:**
 1. The image is loaded into memory.
 2. Each pixel's **red, green, and blue (RGB)** values are inverted.
-3. The modified image is displayed instantly.
+3. The modified image is displayed.

 ---